NormXU/NormXU/README.md

 Hi there 👋🏻,

-🔭 I am currently focused on developing cutting-edge multi-modality models capable of generating and understanding text and images natively.
+🔭 I am currently focused on developing cutting-edge multi-modality models capable of natively generating and understanding text and images.

 My specific areas of interest include:
 - Path planning

+PS: I recognize all these tasks as path-planning tasks.
+(2023/12)

 ---

+- ~~Auto-regressive Generation~~
+- ~~Diffusion~~

+PS: I recognize all these tasks as diffusion and next-token generation tasks.

+---
 - ~~Document Understanding & Layout Analysis~~
 - ~~Optical Character Recognition~~
 - ~~Object Detection~~

-PS: I recognize all these tasks as path-planning tasks.
-(2023/12)

 ---